Psionica/psionica.github.io/docs/workshop/dual.md

 {: .quote }
 "You, I hope, are one of those explorers.
 You, I hope, found these sheets of copper and deciphered the words engraved on their surfaces.
 And whether or not your brain is impelled by the air that once impelled mine, through the act of reading my words, the patterns that form your thoughts become an imitation of the patterns that once formed mine.
 And in that way I live again, through you." -- Ted Chiang[^3]

 This abundance, naturally, powered recent advances in natural language processing.
 That said, current language models typically reflect the aggregate thought patterns of millions of people who have contributed data to the training set, whether willingly or not.
-However, disciplined note-taking practices such as the Zettelkasten and digital gardening enable the fine-tuning of generic language models to one's specific way of thinking.
-By using hundreds of written notes as training data, we can configure a model to *learn to be the note-taker*, to internalize their thought patterns, to adopt their writing style and interests, to approximate their mannerisms and responses.
+However, disciplined note-taking practices such as the Zettelkasten and digital gardening enable the fine-tuning of generic language models to one's specific way of thinking.[^15] By using hundreds of written notes as training data, we can configure a model to *learn to be the note-taker*, to internalize their thought patterns, to adopt their writing style and interests, to approximate their mannerisms and responses.
 After several months of disciplined note-taking, the aligned model becomes powerful enough to accurately extrapolate the written thoughts of its user, enabling transformative new ways of conducting knowledge work and an early glimpse into immortality.

 We'll now explore the inner workings of Dual, the piece of software which learns to be its user, named so as a tribute to Egan.
 However, before doing that, we'll consider some useful framings for better understanding what your Dual is and what it isn't.